Connect with us

 Marc Burgos drilled the go-ahead triple in the final 68 seconds as Far Eastern University-Diliman averted a collapse against defending champion University of Santo Tomas, 84-81, to secure a playoff for a Final Four berth in the UAAP Season 88 High School Boys’ Basketball Tournament, Saturday morning at the Ninoy Aquino Stadium in Manila.

-After Simon Pulongbarit’s triple tied the game at 81-all with 1:32 remaining, the Baby Tamaraws responded immediately as Burgos narrowly beat the shot clock with a high-arcing three-pointer that sealed the game and FEU-D’s bounce-back victory after a loss to the National University Nazareth School Bullpups last Wednesday.
+After Simon Pulongbarit’s triple tied the game at 81-all with 1:32 remaining, the Baby Tamaraws responded immediately.
+Burgos narrowly beat the shot clock with a high-arcing three-pointer that sealed the game and FEU-D’s bounce-back victory after a loss to the National University Nazareth School Bullpups last Wednesday.

 In the earlier game, Ateneo de Manila University exacted revenge against lone first-round tormentor Adamson University, 88-65, to strengthen its hold on solo third place and return emphatically to the win column.

-With the separate victories, the Baby Tamaraws are now guaranteed a playoff for a semifinals slot with a 9-2 record, while the Blue Eagles remain within striking distance of a top-two finish at 8-3 in this tournament, which is in partnership with the Philippine Sports Commission.
+With the separate victories, the Baby Tamaraws are now guaranteed a playoff for a semifinals slot with a 9-2 record.
+Meanwhile, the Blue Eagles remain within striking distance of a top-two finish at 8-3 in this tournament, which is in partnership with the Philippine Sports Commission.

-Meanwhile, the Final Four aspirations of both the Tiger Cubs and the Baby Falcons suffered further setbacks as the teams dropped to a tie for seventh place with identical 4-7 records.
+On the other hand, the Final Four aspirations of both the Tiger Cubs and the Baby Falcons suffered further setbacks.
+Both the teams dropped to a tie for seventh place with identical 4-7 records.

-“We’re satisfied that we pulled the game through, but even if we were up by double-digits, I was always aware and lagi ako aware that UST has the capability na makabalik.
-Lagi nakakabalik ang UST, pero nagpapasalamat lang ako na we were able to deliver and we were able to counter when [UST] got the lead,” FEU-D head coach Mike Reyes said.
+“We’re satisfied that we pulled the game through, but even if we were up by double-digits, I was always aware and lagi ako aware that UST has the capability na makabalik,” FEU-D head coach Mike Reyes said.

 UAAP-S88-19U-BB-UST-vs.-FEU-D-Kirk-Canete-1036 Marc Burgos buries UST, sends FEU-D to UAAP Boys' Basketball playoffs ADMU AdU Basketball FEU News UAAP UST - philippine sports news